briandoll/kitandride/_posts/2014-08-31-keavy-mcminn.md

 ## What's in your jersey pocket on a long ride?

 Caffeinated gels, which would be kinda gross any other time but... easy and do the job.
 A Bonk Breaker bar.
 Money for emergency snacks.
-Heaven forbid I'd be short on fuel!
+Heaven forbid I'd be short on fuel ;)

 ## Favorite cafe stop?
 What do you get?